chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 This directory and sub-directories contain scripts to produce results in main analyses and parts of supplementary findings.
 The following documents the most relevant scripts for re-producing main results.

-### Scripts called to prepare and load data.
+# Helper scripts

-The following helper scripts are called in other scripts to more cleanly prepare and load data.
+The following helper scripts in `Code/Analysis` are called in main scripts to more cleanly prepare and load data.
 These files do not need to be separately and are typically called in other programs.

  [1] `data_preparation_bootstrap_estimation_tracts_w_time_trends.R`